LukaszSzarecki/inverted_pendulum/README.md

 ## Technologies
 Project is created with:
-* Lorem version: 12.3
+* Python 3.9
-* Ipsum version: 2.33
+* PyQt5
-* Ament library version: 999
+* Numpy 1.21.4
+* Matplotlib 3.5.0

 ## Code Examples
+Running file named main.py

 ## Setup
 To run this project, install it locally using npm: